teroyks/knowledge/apps/git.md

 - `git add <file>` – stage `file`
 - `git add -A` – stage all unstaged files in the working tree; also remove deleted files from repo
+  - `git add .` does the same with modern Git versions
 - `git add -p` – interactively stage hunks from diff

 ## Commit Files